Gusto time tracking for field crews

 The Gusto export is a CSV built for Gusto's hours-by-employee import during a payroll run.
 Clox writes these columns, in this order.

 Overtime is pre-split in the file.
 Clox's overtime engine decides what counts as regular, overtime, and double overtime, and it writes those three totals into their own columns.
-The numbers match the detailed report you review on the web, so you are not asking Gusto to re-derive anything.
+The numbers match the detailed report you review on the web, so you're not asking Gusto to re-derive anything.
 Standard defaults are daily eight hours and weekly forty, configurable per employee, with an optional California rule set that adds daily double time and a meal-break review flag.

 Set it up once